karimova/lending_club_loan_NN/README.md

 3. Additional Feature Engineering: Check the correlation between features and drop those with strong correlations.
 This will reduce the number of features and leave us with the most relevant ones.

-4. Modeling: After EDA and feature engineering, we will build a deep learning model using Keras with the Tensorflow backend.
+4. Modeling: After EDA and feature engineering, I built a Deep-Learning model using Keras with the TensorFlow backend.

-4. Modeling

-After applying EDA and feature engineering, you are now ready to build the predictive models

-In this part, you will create a deep learning model using Keras with Tensorflow backend